Our Commitment to Fan Safety

 PERMITTED ITEMS LIST FOR CUBS GAMES

 The following items are permitted at Wrigley Field during Cubs games: Bags, purses, fanny packs and backpacks smaller than 16 x 16 x 8 inches, soft-sided coolers, wheelchairs and small umbrella strollers.
-Fans with bags and containers will be directed to designated lanes where security personnel will search these items, as in previous years.
+Fans with bags and containers will be directed to designated lanes where security personnel will search these items.
 "Express" lanes will be available for guests not carrying a bag or container.
 Please note the list of permitted items may be different for other Wrigley Field events including concerts.
 Please contact Cubs Fan Services at 773-388-8270 with questions regarding other Wrigley Field events.
 Please note whether certain items such as umbrellas are permitted into Wrigley Field during a concert is at the discretion of the artist.

 GUEST CODE OF CONDUCT